-The Dallas/Fort Worth Minority Supplier Development Council has a rich history of advocating, connecting, certifying and developing ethnic minority businesses in order to facilitate business engagement and opportunities with our Buying Entity members.
-The Council celebrates its 45th year of commitment to minority diversity and inclusion in 2018.
+The Dallas Fort Worth Minority Supplier Development Council has a rich history of advocating, connecting, certifying and developing ethnic minority businesses in order to facilitate business engagement and opportunities with our Buying Entity members.
+The Council celebrated its 45th year of commitment to minority diversity and inclusion in 2018.
 During the global pandemic that hit during 2020, the Council learned to connect virtually and continues to provide a hybrid forum for its stakeholders to build relationships.

 The D/FW MSDC celebrates 45 years.
 The Council continues its mission of encouraging and facilitating procurement and business opportunities between Buying Entity Partners (corporations and public-sector agencies) and certiﬁed Minority Business Enterprises (MBEs).
 The Council and its leaders continue to stay focused on its mission and strategic direction to deliver value to its stakeholders and create an environment for minority business engagement with Buying Entity members and their supply chains.

 The Council reports growth and the MBDA Center is Outstanding, again.
 The Council reported more than $22 billion in minority business revenues and 50,938 employees engaged by the 796 certified MBEs.
 The Council represented 506 Regional and National Buying Entity Partners and disseminated 7111 bids, plans and proposals.
 In addition The MBDA Business Center - Dallas Fort Worth operated by the D/FW MSDC is recognized six years in a row as an outstanding center; assisting with $1.1 billion dollars in awarded contracts, $41.6 million in…